MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/archive-redtailspeak-data.md

 1. On the **Map Redtail Speak users to Microsoft 365 users** page, enable automatic user mapping.
 The Redtail Speak items include a property called *Email*, which contains email addresses for users in your organization.
 If the connector can associate this address with a Microsoft 365 user, the items are imported to that user’s mailbox.

-2. Click **Next**, review your settings, and go to the **Data connectors** page to see the progress of the import process for the new connector.
+2. Select **Next**, review your settings, and go to the **Data connectors** page to see the progress of the import process for the new connector.

 ## Step 4: Monitor the Redtail Speak connector

 After you create the Redtail Speak connector, you can view the connector status in the Microsoft 365 compliance center.

-1. Go to [https://compliance.microsoft.com](https://compliance.microsoft.com/) and click **Data connectors** in the left nav.
+1. Go to [https://compliance.microsoft.com](https://compliance.microsoft.com/) and select **Data connectors** in the left nav.

-2. Click the **Connectors** tab and then select the **Redtail Speak** connector to display the flyout page.
+2. Select the **Connectors** tab and then select the **Redtail Speak** connector to display the flyout page.
 This page displays properties and information about the connector.

-3. Under **Connector status with source**, click the **Download log** link to open (or save) the status log for the connector.
+3. Under **Connector status with source**, select the **Download log** link to open (or save) the status log for the connector.
 This log contains data that has been imported to the Microsoft cloud.

 ## Known issues